-Once you have solar installed, it is easy to keep up your solar panels.
-Serious cleaning usually isn’t necessary because most of the time, normal weather patterns take care of any dust buildup that might reduce solar energy output.
+Once you have solar installed, it is easy to keep your solar panels in tiptop shape.
+Serious cleaning usually isn’t necessary because most of the time normal weather patterns take care of any dust buildup that might reduce solar energy output.
 But, as all of us know, in some years the normal weather patterns turn out to be anything but normal.
-On rare occasions, a conspiracy of unseasonable weather patterns can result in an efficiency-sapping layer of grime that needs to be properly cleaned off.
+On rare occasions, truly unseasonable weather patterns can result in an efficiency-sapping layer of grime that needs to be properly cleaned off.

 Most of the time though, owning a rooftop solar array takes almost no effort at all.
-And to keep it that way, here are some very routine maintenance and inspection tips to follow that will help ensure the panel’s optimal performance.
+And to keep it that way, here are some very routine maintenance and inspection tips to follow that will help ensure your panels’ optimal performance.

 1. Monitor Solar Power Output

 Probably the easiest and best way to keep tabs on how your system is functioning is to monitor power output using the mobile app that connects to your power inverter.
 The great thing about the mobile app is that it will show you a real-time update on your solar array power output from the couch, the coffee shop, or the office.

 Many solar panels are rated for a maximum efficiency of 320 watts per hour.
 But this is not indicative of average efficiency, since a number of factors like daily sun, weather, and rooftop angles all play a part in how useful any one solar panel is.
 If you want to see how we can help you get the most out of your solar system, you can contact us to get a free solar quote.
 We can estimate the average solar power output a panel may have when considering your location and rooftops.
 On average, we try to aim for a solar power output per panel of 250 watts per hour at peak sunlight efficiency.